'Crunch' heard before sinkhole opened

 He said teams would attempt to establish the cause of the collapse before working to repair the damage.

-Mr Howe added: "In addition there are utility supplies of gas electric and water in the vicinity so we will need them to be involved too."
+Mr Howe added: "In addition, there are utility supplies of gas, electric and water in the vicinity so we will need them to be involved too."

 The road is closed between Hermitage Lane and Queens Road, and a diversion is in place.